ssj018/ssj018.github.io/_posts/blog/2014-03-22-heat-notes.md

 * get new stack object, validate
 * get a thread from ThreadGroupManager, related to the existing stack
 * call update method of existing stack object
-* in the 'taskrunner',  change the db state, then backup stack(original name is suffixed with * ), then update.
+* in the 'taskrunner',  change the db state(in_progress), then backup stack(original name is suffixed with \* ), then update.
+* delete the resources not in the new stack, update existed resources, add new resources.

+debug log: "Deleting backup resource"

 ## Software Deployment
 There are several bootstrap methods for software deployment: